 Is Chiropractic Safe?

-From these indicators, we design a different adjustment set on each visit, listening to the body each time.
-It takes study to master this method of care, but it makes for an effective, precise adjustment without relying exclusively on x-rays.
+From these indicators, we design a different individualized treatment program, listening to the body each time.
+It makes for an effective, precise adjustment without relying exclusively on x-rays.

 What is SOT?

 Sacro-Occipital Technique (SOT) was originally formulated by Major Bertrand DeJarnette (The Major) who was a Doctor (chiropractor and osteopath) and Engineer in the 1920’s.
 The Major was inspired to go beyond simple spinal adjusting and developed methods of correcting the Cranium, Pelvis, Extremities and Organs.
 This study brought about a system of adjusting patterns in the body, not just single body parts.
 The most significant pattern was the relationship between the sacrum and occiput (which became the name of the technique).

 Chiropractic has significant bodies of evidence proving efficacy in treatment of neck pain, headaches, low back pain and other musculoskeletal issues.
 However, there is growing evidence about its ability to assist in management of many other conditions, not directly linked to musculoskeletal ailments.

 This is a matter of preference, SOT provides alternative adjustive procedures via the use of mechanical leverage, reflex stimulation and use of "the activator" instrument for spinal correction.
 These methods have been proven to be equally effective in the treatment and management of musculoskeletal problems.
 We do provide manual services when clinically indicated.

 A subluxation is a complex of functional and/or structural and/or pathological articular changes that compromise neural integrity, and may influence organ system function and general health.
 The subluxation involves 5 components Osseous (bone), Nerve, Muscle, Soft tissue and Chemical.